tim-slifer/tim-slifer.github.io/index.md

 Check out my other [projects]({{site.url}}/projects) or one of my [blog posts]({{site.url}}/blog).

 The best way to contact me currently is via direct message at either [Hearty](https://app.hearty.xyz/user/tim-slifer/) or [LinkedIn](https://www.linkedin.com/in/timslifer/) (just until I get a contact form working on this site).
-I like bouncing ideas, other shop talk, or general automation advice.

 Thanks for visiting.